 Second, here are some tips to avoid crying, screaming and “suffering” during your kid’s hair wash:

 - If the problem is shampoo getting in their eyes - Always use tear free shampoos (don’t forget to choose SLS-free products).

 - Make funny hair styles and have a small mirror next to the tub to show them.

 - For older children, ask them to look at the ceiling and use a cup to rinse their hair.
 You can even put a sticker on the ceiling over the tub for them to look at.

-- Try making them wear swim goggles – it sounds extreme, but it is super fun.
+- Try making them wear swim goggles.
+It sounds extreme, but it’s super fun.
 If washing the back of the head is too difficult, ask them to wear the goggles without the strap and make them “stick” with suction.

 - Bath toys that can be rotated to avoid them getting bored.
 Include things that are not bath toys like plastic pots, spoons, old shampoo bottles…

 - Invite a friend or sibling to up the fun.
 In the tub, especially for small children, the premise applies that the more, the merrier.

 - Add tubbubble to make bathing an experience while cleaning and moisturizing.

 Hope you enjoyed reading!
 Next time, I’ll write about natural bath and beauty products – what they are and why it’s important for us to use them, especially for our children.
 Let us know if you have questions or topics you would like to read about!
 All products are SLS-free and especially created to be gentle to children’s skin and care for it naturally. tubbubble does not contain dyes.
 All colors come from gardenia fruit extracts.
 It does not stain skin, tub or towels.
 If your children are bathing with tubbubble, you don’t need to use extra soap, rinse them or apply lotion after bathing.
 That’s not only good for them, but so much less work for you!